simpsonsheridan04-hue/amazon_book_analysis/amazon_books_SQL.md

 <br/><br/>

 ## Conclusions
-The average KU book price is 30% of a the average non-book price.
+* The average KU book price is 30% the average non-book price.
-About 35% of all listed books are available on KU.
+* About 35% of all listed books are available on KU.
-The top 5 KU categories include fiction books of various types while the top 5 non-KU books include non-fiction and educational books.
+* The top 5 KU categories include fiction books of various types while the top 5 non-KU books include non-fiction and educational books.
-Star ratings between KU and non-KU books are pretty similar with most books rated around 4 stars.
+* Star ratings between KU and non-KU books are pretty similar with most books rated around 4 stars.
-Best Sellers are more likely to be available on KU than Editor’s Pick and Good Read’s Choice books.
+* Best Sellers are more likely to be available on KU than Editor’s Pick and Good Read’s Choice books.

 ## Visuals